Rikezenho/front-end-recruitment/README.md

 # or
 npm install
 ```

-### First, run the API server
+### Now, run the API server

-Then, start the server using:
+Start the server using:
 ``` bash
 yarn run server
 # or
 npm run server
 ```
+It will start the API server, serving a JSON data on `http://localhost:3001/api/products`.
+Keep the API server up, because these data are necessary to the application to work.

 ### Then, run the webpack dev server